 What is Epidermolysis Bullosa or EB

 EB is a group of inherited conditions in which there is fragility of the skin and mucous membranes.
-Any friction, rubbing, trauma to skin and/or mucous membranes causes blisters and skin to come off.
-This condition is not contagious.
+Any friction,

 An estimated 2 out of every 100,000 Americans have some form of EB.
-The disorder occurs in every racial, ethnic group throughout the world and affects both sexes equally.
+The disorder occurs in every racial, ethnic

-Many people get blisters on their hands and feet from time to time following friction, friction that comes from the continued rubbing of skin against a hard object or surface.
-People with EB, however, get blisters much more easily and in much greater numbers.
+and in much greater numbers.
 In severe EB, blisters seem to form without any apparent friction at all; they can even

 form inside the mouth, pharynx, esophagus, stomach, intestines, and respiratory and genitourinary tracts.
 Severe EB